Depending on your network, it can cost up to £2 per day to use your phone in Spain. We review the best SIM cards for using your mobile phone in Spain.

 • You’ll need to get your SIM card on arrival.
 You can go to an official phone store or reseller to get your prepaid SIM.
 The cheapest place to get a SIM card is in the city centre.
 Alternatively, you might be able to get one at the airport but it’s likely you’ll be charged extra for it.
 You can also get a prepaid SIM from supermarkets and corner shops, but these can be difficult to activate (see the next point).

 • You’ll need to register & activate the SIM with your passport.
 All local Spanish SIM cards need to be registered with your ID.
-The easiest way to do this is to bring your passport when you buy the SIM card as they’ll be able to register the SIM there for you on the spot.
-If you buy your SIM card elsewhere (e.g. at the supermarket), you may still need to bring it to the phone store for activation (online activation won’t normally be possible if you’re a visitor to Spain).
+The easiest way to do this is to bring your passport to an official phone store when you buy the SIM card.
+If you do this, they’ll be able to register the SIM there for you on the spot.
+If you buy your SIM card elsewhere (e.g. at the supermarket), you may need to bring it on a separate trip to the phone store for activation (as online activation won’t normally be possible if you’re a visitor to Spain).

 • You’ll need to get a pre-paid SIM (Prepago).
 As a traveller to Spain, you’ll need to get a pre-paid SIM card.
 It won’t be possible to get a contract plan (contrato) unless you have a Spanish bank account.
 If you want to top-up your SIM card, ask for ‘recargas’.
 You’ll probably need to top-up in person at a store as most UK bank cards cannot be used for topping up online.